iptv-org/iptv/CONTRIBUTING.md

   - `unsorted.m3u`: playlist with channels not yet sorted.
 - `scripts/`
   - `data/`: data used in scripts.
-  - `helpers/`: helper scripts used in GitHub Actions.
+  - `helpers/`: helper scripts.
-  - `filter.js`: used within GitHub Action to remove blacklisted channels from playlists.
+  - `filter.js`: used within GitHub workflow to remove blacklisted channels from playlists.
-  - `format.js`: used within GitHub Action to format channel descriptions.
+  - `format.js`: used within GitHub workflow to format channel descriptions.
-  - `generate.js`: used within GitHub Action to generate all additional playlists.
+  - `generate.js`: used within GitHub workflow to generate all additional playlists.
+  - `remove-broken-links.js`: used in GitHub workflow to remove broken links from the playlist.
-  - `remove-duplicates.js`: used in GitHub Action to remove duplicates from the playlist.
+  - `remove-duplicates.js`: used in GitHub workflow to remove duplicates from the playlist.
-  - `sort.js`: used within GitHub Action to sort channels by name.
+  - `sort.js`: used within GitHub workflow to sort channels by name.
-  - `update-readme.js`: used within GitHub Action to update the `README.md` file.
+  - `update-readme.js`: used within GitHub workflow to update the `README.md` file.
 - `CONTRIBUTING.md`: file you are currently reading.
-- `index.m3u`: main playlist that contains links to all playlists in the `channels/` folder.
 - `README.md`: project description generated from the contents of the `.readme/` folder.